 - Bananas are best peeled before being frozen, this avoids difficulty peeling after they become frozen and allow easy handling and preparation for your meals.

 - Wash berries in vinegar water before storing them in the fridge.

 You can also store herbs in containers as well, just add water to the container.
-However, items like scallion stores well in a jar with room temperature water and asparagus stores well in cold water.
+However, items like scallion store well in a jar with room temperature water, and asparagus stores well in cold water.

 Not everything needs to go into the fridge.
 Containers are a great way to store dry items like rice and flour.

 Makes no sense to buy what you don’t need and wasting your money.
 Produce goes faster than dry, processed foods.
 Hence, when shopping, do a meal plan and buy the exact amount of food you will need.

 Cleaning and organizing your fridge will help with proper storage and minimize spoilage not only that, but your food will taste way better.
 Storing cheese with garlic is a very bad idea.
 That is why Storing your food in the right compartment of the fridge is important.
 Don’t assume manufacturers just made up storage compartments out of nowhere.
 They are made specifically for different food groups and items.
 Tips: